-P3’s Deodorant battles B.O. with a refreshing scent derived from all-natural ingredients that lasts all the way through your day.
-Among the organic oils found in this deodorant are coconut oil, pumpkin seed oil, sunflower oil, olive oil, calendula oil, argan oil, while shea butter, cocoa butter, and mango butter help give it its consistency.
+P3’s Deodorant battles B.O. with a refreshing scent derived from all-natural ingredients and lasts all the way through your day.
+Among the organic oils found in this deodorant are coconut oil, pumpkin seed oil, sunflower oil, olive oil, calendula oil, and argan oil, while shea butter, cocoa butter, and mango butter help give it its consistency.

 P3’s all-natural deodorant also gets it done with baking soda, its primary odor-neutralizing ingredients, while leaving out the harmful stuff: parabens, aluminum, and other toxins.
 All of its products are cold-pressed, meaning that they don’t heat their essentials oils above a certain temperature.
-That’s important because, while heating at higher temps extracts more oil, it also neutralizes some of their overall effectiveness.
+That’s important, because, while heating at higher temps extracts more oil, it also neutralizes some of their overall effectiveness.

 The stick P3 deodorant stick comes in the traditional form in which you swipe the deodorant onto your underarms in the typical applicator format, while the paste comes in a jar that’s applied with your fingertips.
 In either case, a little goes a long way, but you do need to wait a couple of minutes to let the deodorant absorb into your skin before dressing.

 If you do notice some irritation when first using this product, it may simply be your skin’s initial reaction to baking soda.
-Symptoms should subside within a few days; if it continues, you can always switch to one of Primal Pit Paste’s non-baking soda deodorants.
+Symptoms should subside within a few days; if it continues, you always can switch to one of Primal Pit Paste’s non-baking soda deodorants.